SWI-Prolog/swipl-devel/CMAKE.md

     ninja

 To stop using PGO builds in the current build directory run the commands below.
-The `pgo-compile.sh  -off`  restores   the  normal  build  flags, deletes the PGO data and cleans the core system files.
+The `pgo-compile.sh --off`  restores   the  normal  build  flags, deletes the PGO data and cleans the core system files.

     ../scripts/pgo-compile.sh --off